Skip to content

 Click here to expand and minimize this container.

-Talkiatry is a convenient option for managing anxiety, offering virtual care with licensed psychiatrists and nurse practitioners.
-With the ability to prescribe medication, including controlled substances when appropriate, Talkiatry provides accessible, medication-focused treatment tailored to your needs.
+Talkiatry is a convenient option for managing anxiety, offering virtual care with licensed psychiatrists.
+With the ability to prescribe medication, including controlled substances when appropriate (which includes benzodiazepines, sometimes prescribed for anxiety and panic disorder), Talkiatry provides accessible, medication-focused treatment tailored to your needs.

 Talkiatry specializes